List of Hong Kong national security cases: Studentlocalism (29 July 2020)

 Studentlocalism, a pro-independence Hong Kong student activist group, dissolved its Hong Kong headquarter hours before the NSL was imposed, announcing that it intended to continue its operations from Taiwan, Australia and the US.
 Despite so, Tony Chung, co-founder and last convenor of the group, along with former spokesman Ho Nok-hang, former members Yanni Ho and William Chan, were arrested on 29 July 2020 on suspicion of breaching the NSL through inciting secession.
 Senior superintendent Steve Li said the same day that the arrests were based on the content on social media accounts, which he did not specify but were speculated to be those of the "Inititative Independence Party".
 That group itself claimed to have been founded by former members based overseas.
 Chung was said by the prosecution, Ivan Cheung, to be the administrator of the Inititative Independence Party and of the Facebook page of the U.S. branch of Studentlocalism. it also accused him of having violated the NSL after it came into force.
 The four were granted bail two days later; Chung was asked to delete posts on social media and claimed to have had a saliva sample taken by police.

-Tony Chung, Yanni Ho and William Chan were arrested again for inciting secession on 27 October 2020, after Chung had reportedly been denied entry to the U.S. Consulate General for asylum.
+Chung, Yanni Ho and William Chan were arrested again for inciting secession on 27 October 2020, after Chung had reportedly been denied entry to the U.S. Consulate General for asylum.
 Tim Luk, a former member of the group, was also arrested for assisting fugitives on 9 November 2020.
 Ho Nok-hang, Yanni Ho and Chan were unconditionally released, marking the first such instances since the NSL had come into force, and had their passports returned on 18 January 2021.

 Chung was formally charged with secession, money laundering, and conspiracy to publish seditious materials.
 He was the second individual facing charges under the NSL, denied bail, and ordered to remain in custody until his next appearance in court on 7 January 2021.
 While remanded in custody, Chung was sentenced to four months in jail for desecrating the PRC national flag – a charge which he had denied, arguing that he had been unaware that it was a PRC national flag – and unlawful assembly.
-Chung was given 43-month jail sentence on 23 November 2021 for secession and money laundering.
+Chung was given a 43-month jail sentence on 23 November 2021 for secession and money laundering.

+Chung was released in June 2023, and fled to Britain in December that year.
+An arrest warrant was issued in December 2024 against him for secession and collusion during his self-imposed exile.